Windows OS Hub

 Upgrading to Windows 11 on Unsupported Hardware

-In this article, we’ll look at how to update a computer running Windows 10 to Windows 11 23H2 on unsupported hardware (without a TPM chip and with older CPU models.
-The presence of a hardware TPM chip, Secure Boot, and a new CPU (released after 2017) are Microsoft’s minimum requirements for installing Windows 11.
-If your PC doesn’t meet the minimum requirements, it will be considered incompatible and will not be offered an upgrade to Windows 11 through Windows Update.
+In this article, we’ll look at how to update a computer running Windows 10 to Windows 11 25H2 on unsupported hardware (without a TPM chip, UEFI, or with an old CPU).
+Microsoft’s minimum requirements for installing Windows 11 include the presence of a hardware TPM chip, UEFI, and a modern CPU released after 2017.
+If your PC doesn’t meet Windows 11’s minimum system requirements, it will be marked as incompatible and will not receive an upgrade offer through Windows Update

 This PC doesn’t currently meet Windows 11 system requirements: